HIV testing

 You should get tested if any of these apply to your situation:

 There is a risk of HIV infection in situations where blood or secretions, such as vaginal secretions or semen enter another person’s mucous membranes or bloodstream.
-HIV does not transmit easily and the largest risk of infection through sex is in vaginal or anal intercourse without a condom.
-Oral sex has a very low risk of infection for the person who receives vaginal secretions, pre-ejaculate or semen in the mouth.
+HIV does not transmit easily, and the greatest risk of infection is through unprotected vaginal or anal sex without a condom.
+Oral sex has a very low risk of infection for the person who comes into oral contact with vaginal secretions, pre-ejaculate or semen.

 A person living with HIV, who is on effective HIV medication, cannot infect another person with HIV, even during sex without a condom.
 HIV medication significantly reduces the transmission of HIV also in injection drug users, when using shared injection equipment.